 1. Chest pain

-Even though women may experience some different heart attack symptoms than men, chest pain is still the No. 1 warning sign for both sexes.
+Even though women may experience some different heart attack symptoms than men, chest pain is still the number one warning sign for both sexes.

 The pain could be sharp, dull or the sensation that an elephant is sitting on your chest.